rfhussain/Running-a-Spark-Job-on-AWS-Cluster/README.md

 # Running a Spark Job on AWS Clustered Environment

-AWS or Amazon Web Services is a rented cloud environment, which provides many services at the cloud environment.
+AWS or Amazon Web Services is a cloud environment, which provides variety of different services at a cost.

-I am going to run a python script using the spark engine for python on a dataset with 1 million records.
+I am going to run a SPARK job using python on a dataset with 1 million records.
-This is obviously a huge computation job and may take up to 15 minutes, depending upon the number of clusters I would rent.
+This is obviously a huge computation  and may take a little while, depending upon the number of clusters I would rent from AWS.

-### A word of caution to those who are not accustomed to using the AWS before or who are not confident about carefully managing the cloud platform, is that you should just go through the article to get an idea of how AWS EC2 works.
-As a little mistake in this case may cost you $$$.
+##### Once a cluster is up and running, we must make sure to stop it once the job is over, else the costing will continue on per hour basis and may result on a huge bill at the end of the month.
+If anyone want to try this on AWS, needs to be extra careful and pay attention on terminating the cluster once the job is done.
+The termination step will be illustrated in the article later on.

 It is obvious, that if this this script is run on a personal computer without any distribution applied to it, the Job will certainly fail.

 So, for this specific piece of code, a clustured environment is necessary.
-As a matter of fact, in assignments pertaining to Data Science, we tend to encounter Datasets which are often huge, and an example of running huge jobs using a MapReduce clustured environment is quite relevent.
+As a matter of fact, in Data Science, we tend to encounter Datasets which are often huge, and an example of running huge jobs using a MapReduce clustured environment is quite relevent.

-The detailed Steps for setting up AWS as well as preparing the script and Dataset will follow.
+Below is the step by step example of how I did it.

 - [The Data Science Perspective](the-prespective.md)
 - [The Dataset](the-dataset.md)